iozsaygi/iozsaygi.github.io/_posts/2024-07-18-implementing-quadtree-data-structure-in-Unity.md

 ```

 Quadrants have some properties:
-* The **bounds** property determines the occupation area of the quadrant
+* The **bounds** property determines the occupation area of the quadrant.
-* **positionRegistryCapacity** determines how many points can quadrant store within its bounds
+* **positionRegistryCapacity** determines how many points can quadrant store within its bounds.
-* **positionRegistry** is the list of points (world coordinates) that are inside within the bounds of this quadrant
+* **positionRegistry** is the list of points (world coordinates) that are inside within the bounds of this quadrant.
-* It also has four different references to possible child quadrants
+* It also has four different references to possible child quadrants.
-* And, finally, the **isSubdivided** flag to see if a specific quadrant is already partitioned into smaller chunks also prevents the algorithm from endless recursive steps
+* And, finally, the **isSubdivided** flag to see if a specific quadrant is already partitioned into smaller chunks also prevents the algorithm from endless recursive steps.

 After defining the base quadrant class, now we will talk about its logic.
 We will see how to implement `InsertPosition`, `GetPositionsNearby`, and `Subdivide` APIs.